The Long-Term Impact of COVID-19 on Memory and Concentration

 Long-Term Cognitive Effects: What the Research Says

-- A study of over 3,500 individuals found that even those with mild COVID-19 infections experienced cognitive deficits, with effects lasting up to 17 months (Hampshire et al., 2024).
+- A large study of more than 3,500 participants found that even individuals with mild COVID-19 infections experienced measurable cognitive deficits, with some effects persisting for up to 17 months (Hampshire et al., 2024).

-- Among hospitalized patients, 15% reported memory loss and 7% concentration issues at 8 months; some still had symptoms at 18 months (Fernández-de-las-Peñas et al., 2023).
+- Among hospitalized patients, 15% reported memory loss and 7% reported concentration difficulties at the 8-month mark; in some cases, symptoms were still present at 18 months (Fernández-de-las-Peñas et al., 2023).

-- In older adults, some cognitive declines were equivalent to a 10-point drop in IQ two years after infection (Blomberg et al., 2024).
+- In older adults, certain cognitive declines were found to be equivalent to a 10-point drop in IQ two years after infection (Blomberg et al., 2024).

 Symptoms of Long COVID Brain Fog